 - ROI - Your return on investment - is the cost of each of those conversions still bringing you a profit?

-- Call Tracking - Outside of a defined conversion, a call tracking number helps you clearly identify calls that are coming directly from your PPC ads, and not elsewhere online or from your website.
+- Call Tracking - Outside of a defined conversion, a call tracking number helps you clearly identify calls that are coming directly from your PPC advertising, and not elsewhere online or from your website.

-How do you split-test and optimize PPC?
+How do you split-test and optimize PPC marketing campaigns?

-To really understand the success of your PPC campaigns, try split-testing keywords with three or so ads in a daily rotation.
+To really understand the success of your PPC marketing campaigns, try split-testing keywords with three or so ads in a daily rotation.
 Take notice of what the CTR, or click-through rate, is for each ad.
 If it's lower than 1% on all ads, then you should consider switching them out of the campaign for a better-performing ad.
 It could be that you are targeting the wrong keywords or just that the ads are under-performing.